BoopChat/boop/README.md

  4. After it is complete wait a few seconds for your database container to start running

- 5. From the root run the following to run the migrations and seed the database:
+ 5. From the root run the following to run the migrations and seed the database (it will be cleared first):

     `npm run dev-quick-server`